Halifax conveyancing FAQs

 Conveyancing disbursements are the taxes and additional costs incurred on behalf of a buyer or seller, such as HM Land Registry fees or conveyancing searches.
 Legal fees are for the work your solicitor carries out for you.

-Our conveyancing fees for buying or selling a house in Halifax are fixed, - what we quote is what you pay
+Your conveyancing fees for buying or selling a house in Halifax are fixed, - what you are quoted is what you pay

 Calculate the conveyancing fees for your Halifax home move